kragen/derctuo/spark-gap-logic.md

 capacitor, only the capacitance of the spark gap itself, which will typically be in the picofarads.
-If we suppose the spark gap is 10pF and the pulse has a rise time of 1μs, a few hundred kilohms would suffice, a number not normally considered a "small resistance", but it's one or two orders of magnitude smaller than the other resistances discussed above.
+If we suppose the spark gap is 10pF and the pulse has a rise time of 1μs, a few hundred kilohms would suffice, a number not normally considered a “small resistance”, but it’s one or two orders of magnitude smaller than the other resistances discussed above.

 Another more indirect route is used by the Marx generator itself: